nitrodragon/CaesarShift/README.md

 # Caesar Shift Solver
-A simple Caesar Shift Cipher solver in HTML/JS
+A simple JavaScript Caesar Shift Cipher Solver

+## How to Use
+Just put in your text to be deciphered in the window that pops up.